codex-wraith/Maganalysis_Backend/FIX_SUMMARY.md

    - Removed `http_session` parameter from calls to `get_intraday_data`
    - Kept `http_session` parameter for methods that explicitly accept it
    - Relied on the internal HTTP session of MarketManager where needed

+6. **Removing unsupported parameters**:
+   - Removed `include_fibonacci` and `include_psychological` parameters from calls to `identify_support_levels` and `identify_resistance_levels`
+   - Ensured method calls match parameter signatures in the PriceLevelAnalyzer class
+   - Fixed all higher timeframe analysis code to use the correct method signatures

 ## Files Modified